Brand development that increases sales velocity, guaranteed.

 If you develop one voice for your social channels and another for your website copy, your customers will get confused.
 Incongruent brand consistency will prevent you from building a cohesive brand personality.

-Ensure your brand voice is consistent regardless of your communication—social media posts, email blasts, or blogs.
+Ensure your brand voice is consistent across all your communications, social media posts, email blasts, and blogs.

-Document your company’s personality traits like preferred vocabulary, phrases, values, and tone.
+Document your company’s personality traits, such as preferred vocabulary, phrases, values, and tone.
 Include plenty of examples to minimize confusion.
 A marketing manager or agency can review the reference guide to get a feel for the brand voice and whether it has a consistent tone.

 Audit Your Current Voice

 Even if you are not actively developing a clear brand voice, your business operations and consumer expectations are deciding one for you.
-Instead of starting from scratch, perform a brand audit where you look at your previous and current communications to see how your brand’s personality is already coming across to customers.
+Instead of starting from scratch, perform a brand audit by reviewing your past and current communications to see how your brand’s personality is already coming across to customers.
 From this, you will understand many of your existing brand voice characteristics.

 Note how your audience interacts with each of your communications.
-If you get tons of interaction on certain communications, identify what traits each has in common to see which voice identifies most with your customers.
-Then, use that information to develop your cohesive and unique brand voice.
+If you get a lot of engagement on certain communications, identify the traits they share to see which voice resonates most with your customers.
+Then use that information to develop your cohesive, unique brand voice.

 Who Is Your Target Audience?